neilslater/games_dice/README.md

     5d10x    # Same as '5d10r:10,add.'

-When rolled, this will score from 5 to theoretically any number, as results of 10 on any die mean that die rolls again and the result is added on.
+When rolled, this will score from 5 to theoretically any higher number, as results of 10 on any die mean that die rolls again and the result is added on.

 ## Contributing